-It is the Authority's intent to provide you with everything you need to do your job.
+It is the Authority's intent to provide all supplies needed to do the job.
 Basic supplies are kept in specific storage areas at each location.

 ACKNOWLEDGMENT OF RECEIPT

 I have received my copy of the Authority's Employee Handbook.
 I understand and agree that it is my responsibility to read and familiarize myself with the policies and procedures contained in the Handbook.